 The western year 1870 ~ 1949 - Wat Pa Suthawas, Sakon Nakhon province.

-Luang Pu Mun was born in 1870, in a farming village named Baan Kham Bong, in present-day Si Mueang Mai District, Ubon Ratchathani Province of northeastern Thailand, He was born into the Lao-speaking family of Kanhaew with his parents.
+Luang Pu Mun was born in 1870, in a farming village named Baan Kham Bong, in present-day Si Mueang Mai District, Ubon Ratchathani Province of northeastern Thailand; he was born into the Lao-speaking family of Kanhaew with his parents.
 He was the eldest of nine children: eight boys and one girl.
-LP Mun was first ordained as a novice monk at age 16, in the local village monastery of Khambong.
-His life as a small boy, he studied Buddhist teachings, history and folk legends in Khom, Khmer and Tham scripts from fragile palm leaf texts stored in the monastery library.
-He remained a novice for two years, until 1888, when he needed to leave the monastery, at his father's request.
+LP Mun was first ordained as a novice monk at age 16 in the local village monastery of Khambong.
+As a small boy, he studied Buddhist teachings, history, and folk legends in Khom, Khmer, and Tham scripts from fragile palm leaf texts stored in the monastery library.
+He remained a novice for two years, until 1888 when he needed to leave the monastery at his father's request.

-LP Mun was fully ordained as a monk at the age of 22, in 1893, at Wat Liap monastery in the provincial city of Ubon Ratchatani.
+LP Mun was fully ordained as a monk on 22, 1893, at Wat Liap monastery in the provincial city of Ubon Ratchatani.
 Venerable Phra Ariyakavi was his preceptor.
 LP Mun was given the Buddhist name "Bhuridatta" (meaning "blessed with wisdom") at his ordination.
-After ordination, LP Mun went to practice meditation with Archan Sao of Wat Liap in Ubon, where he learned to practice the monastic traditions of Laos.
-Archan Sao taught LP Mun meditation method to calm the mind.
-Archan Sao often took LP Mun wandering in the forests along the Mekong River, where they practice meditation together.
+After ordination, LP Mun practiced meditation with Archan Sao of Wat Liap in Ubon, where he learned to practice the monastic traditions of Laos.
+Archan Sao taught LP Mun the meditation method to calm the mind.
+Archan Sao often took LP Mun wandering in the forests along the Mekong River, where they practiced meditation together.
 This is known as "Thudong" in Thai.
-LP Mun resided at Wat Baan Nong Pue from 1944 until he passed away at the age of 79.
+LP Mun resided at Wat Baan Nong Pue from 1944 until he died at 79.
 His disciples placed his remains at Wat Pa Suthawas, Sakon Nakhon province.